Factom-Asset-Tokens/fat-js/docs/CLIBuilder.md

 <a name="CLIBuilder+host"></a>

 ### cliBuilder.host(host) ⇒ [<code>CLIBuilder</code>](#CLIBuilder)
 Set the host information for connection to fatd.
-Defaults to localhost if host() is not called.
+Defaults to localhost if host is not set.

 **Kind**: instance method of [<code>CLIBuilder</code>](#CLIBuilder)